Music of Kansas: 1990s

-Paw, out of Lawrence became the most well-known of these bands following the 1993 release of their major-label album Dragline.
+Paw, out of Lawrence, became the most well-known of these bands following the 1993 release of their major-label album Dragline.
 Truck Stop Love, out of Manhattan, Kansas, had a somewhat similar sound and was also signed to a national label, Scotti Brothers Records, with the well-received How I Spent My Summer Vacation being an appropriate swan song.
 The Moving Van Goghs, also from Manhattan, with a psychedelic/rock aesthetic, is also a notable band during the "pre-grunge" time period in the Kansas music scene.
 Finally, Kill Creek, a Lawrence band since the 1980s period was signed by Mammoth Recordings and achieved critical national attention with three full LPs and an EP.
-The sound of these bands was comparable to some Neil Young and their out-of-state contemporaries Uncle Tupelo, Dinosaur Jr. (circa 1993), The Jayhawks, and Mule.
-Other bands from Kansas signed during the same period included Shiner, Sin City Disciples, Season to Risk, Everywhere, and Arthur Dodge and the Horsefeathers.
+The sound of these bands was comparable to some Neil Young and their out-of-state contemporaries Dinosaur Jr. and Nirvana.
+Additionally, the indie all-girl rock band Frogpond found success in the late 90s with the 1996 album Count to Ten, produced by Everclear's lead singer Art Alexakis, and the 1999 album Safe Ride Home, while opening for pop rock bands like The Goo Goo Dolls and Fastball.
+Other bands from Kansas signed during the same period included Shiner, Sin City Disciples, Season to Risk, and Arthur Dodge and the Horsefeathers.
 Early contemporaries included The Pedaljets, a band fronted by Mike Allmayer who later formed Grither.
 The Pedaljets put out two LPs, Today Today (Twilight), The Pedaljets (Communion), and one 45 (Throbbing Lobster).
 Both albums received critical national attention.
-The Pedaljets toured the US extensively from 1984–1990, often opening for Husker Du, The Flaming Lips, Soul Asylum, The Replacements, Meat Puppets, and other well known alternative bands of the 1980s.
-Late contemporaries included Grither, Zoom, Vitreous Humor, Believe it or Nots, and Stick.
+The Pedaljets toured the US extensively from 1984 to 1990, often opening for Hüsker Dü, The Flaming Lips, Soul Asylum, The Replacements, Meat Puppets, and other well known alternative bands of the 1980s.
+Late contemporaries included Grither, Zoom, Vitreous Humor, The Believe it or Nots, and Stick.
 Notable musicians of this time to come from Kansas are Mark Hart, Danny Carey, Kliph Scurlock, and Brody Buster.

-DVS Mindz was an underground hip hop group formed in Topeka in 1993.